trickerer/Trinity-Bots/README.md

         - factionID = ID from FactionTemplate.dbc (experts only).
 It's NOT what you get by using `.lookup faction` command
         - _TARGET_ = selected NPCBot
         **Example Usage:**
-            - `.npcbot set faction` (by itself will displays list of subcommands for faction)
+            - `.npcbot set faction` (by itself will display list of subcommands for faction)
             - `.npcb s f m` (sets the faction of a selected NPCBot to HostileToAll)
     - **`owner <GUID|NAME> _TARGET_`** -- sets ownership of a selected NPCBot to a specific player
         - GUID = player DB guid